 Renault use a 33kWh battery, which is linked to a 44kW electric motor to produce 60PS.
-This means that wit such a low output the Kangoo Z.E. is incredibly sluggish on the motorway.
+This means that with such a low output the Kangoo Z.E. is incredibly sluggish on the motorway.
 We drove the Z.E. on a 55 mile motorway trip at around 60-65mph, half of this into a head wind.
 Our fully charged van used a half of it’s charge in the first 30 miles & then on the return another half of what remained in 25 miles, giving the Kangoo Z.E. a Winter range on our trial of about 70 miles.
-Furthermore, with the mesh bulkhead fitted to our teat van & low rolling resistance tyres, the cabin is also noisy on the motorway, especially in the wet & unladen.
+Furthermore, with the mesh bulkhead & low rolling resistance tyres fitted to our test van, the cabin is also noisy on the motorway, especially in the wet & when it’s unladen.

 It’s not all bad though.
 I drove home & plugged the cable into the front of the van & into our Rolec charger & left it to charge for 4 hours & 40 minutes to reach full charge.
 Recharging the battery from zero takes around six hours from a 7kW wallbox & 22 miles of range can be added from one hours charge.

-Despite the fact that the Kangoo Z.E’s range may suffer if you use the motorway, or at least drive over 60mph, in all other driving environments it’s really quite good.
+Despite the fact that the Kangoo Z.E’s range may suffer if you use the motorway regularly, or at the very least, drive constantly at over 60mph, in all other driving environments it’s really quite good.
 Simple to drive, easy to manoeuvre, cheap to run, what’s not to like ?
-Yes you need a charger either at work or at home, or both, to take advantage of the battery, it doesn’t offer as large a payload as it’s diesel brethren & the interiors feeling dated, but as an electric small van operating in urban areas, it’s hard to fault.
-If you’re a small business that needs an urban delivery van on your fleet, then the Kangoo Z.E. is the one to pick.
+Yes you do really need a charger, either at work or at home, or if possible at both to get the most out of the battery range.
+Furthermore, it doesn’t offer as large a payload as it’s diesel brethren & the interiors feeling a little dated.
+But, having pointed these things out, as an electric small van operating in urban areas, it’s hard to fault & most importantly, if you’re a small business that needs an urban delivery van on your fleet, then the Kangoo Z.E. is the one to pick.

 Electric solution for the urban van user 3.5/5